Students can earn Honors credit Letters & Science courses in four ways:

 Below are ideas that we hope can help provide guidance and inspiration as you design your own Honors Optional projects for students:

-- Ask students to attend campus or community events (departmental colloquia, shows, musical performances, guest speakers, visiting authors on campus, film screenings) and assign follow-up work such as a discussion with the instructor, a presentation to class or a written review.
+- Ask students to attend campus or community events (departmental colloquia, shows, musical performances, guest speakers, visiting authors on campus, film screenings) and assign follow-up work such as a discussion with the instructor, a presentation to the class, or a written review.

 - Have students select a topic related to the course and create a public-facing tutorial or outreach material, such as a YouTube video or Wikipedia page.